We've independently reviewed this article to make sure it's as accurate as we can make it.

 #2 Power

 Pedestal fans can be real powerhouses.
-They work the same way that old propeller planes used to be powered – so you can see how powerful they can get!
+They work the same way old propeller planes used to be powered – so you can see how powerful they can get!

 Modern pedestal fans can pack an amazing amount of force behind them.
 They come with sturdy bases and powerfully optimized fan blades – giving you as much airflow as you’ll ever need.

 On the other hand, tower fans are more like turbines or old windmills.
-They use a spinning set of blades to spin up and shoot air out of their opening:
+They use a spinning set of blades to spin up and shoot air out of their opening.
+A tower fan is nowhere near as powerful or direct as a pedestal fan.

-Shopping for a workshop?
+Are you shopping for a workshop?
 Blower fans give much more direct and accurate airflow.

 #3 Noise

-Now – any high-quality, modern fan will be mostly silent.
-But unfortunately for tower fans, the way they push air out is simply a noisier mechanism than a pedestal fan.
+Any high-quality, modern fan will be mostly silent.
+But, unfortunately for tower fans, the way they push air out is simply a noisier mechanism than a pedestal fan.

 In contrast, check out this high-end pedestal fan.